rrooggiieerr/esphome-livingcolors1/README.md

 above example configuration YAML except for the light component, you can use any 8 byte address (16 character hexadecimal) for the button configuration, only the last 4 bytes really matter.
 Keep the ESP with CC2500 module close to the LivingColors LED light.
-When clicking the Pair LivingColors button the address will be printed to the logging console when pairing was successful.
+When clicking the Pair LivingColors button the address will be printed to the logging console when pairing is successful.

 You can now use this address in the light component.

-## Improve commmand receiption
+## Improve command reception

 If your LivingColors LED light skips commands the distance between the light and the CC2500 module might be on the limit resulting in range issues.
-You can increasing the number of commands repeats the code sends by setting the `send_repeats` parameter of the `light` component.
+You can increase the number of commands repeats the code sends by setting the `send_repeats` parameter of the `light` component.
 The default number of repeats is 7, just like the LivingColors remote is sending.